 Ferns (Pteridophyta, including both Lycopodiophyta and Polypodiophyta in the broad sense) are the second largest group of vascular plants, just after angiosperms (Dai et al. 2020).The first known ferns are thought to have appeared at least 423 million years ago (Ma).

 (Nitta et al., 2022).Interactions between ferns and insect herbivores were initially examined in the 1970s and 1980s (Cooper-Driver, 1978).
 The majority of the primary herbivore feeding strategies had evolved by the end of the Pennsylvanian, approximately 300 Ma, to include chewing, sucking and piercing, boring, galling, and spore ingestion.
 Previously, only insects with sucking and piercing mouthparts could devour ferns and fern relatives(Labandeira, 2002).
 Plant-animal interaction is often observed chronologically with the evolution of different groups of plants and animals.
 However, animals generally do not like ferns.
 The presence of simple phenolics, which can be regarded as one of the primary causes of repulsion, makes insect phytophagy on ferns a rare occurrence.
 As it was noticed that damage of different parts of plants of ferns and fern allies by various insects disclosed that soon after the appearance of the land flora, the terrestrial vegetation was attacked by different insects.
 In recent years different cases of interaction between insects and extant ferns and fern allies have been reported.
-The level of specialisation of insects that currently feed on ferns is well illustrated by Porto et al. (see also Fuentes-Jacques et al., 2022).
+The level of specialisation of insects that currently feed on ferns is well illustrated by Porto et al. (Fuentes-Jacques et al., 2022).
 Fern-insect interactions can be explained by their evolutionary ties.
 Insect orders belonging to the Endopterygota clade tended to interact with similar fern species, which may be due to the inheritance of Endopterygota ancestors due to phylogenetic niche conservationism.
 In an ecological setting, fern specialisation developed in response to climate stability, precipitation, and temperature.
 The evolutionary grouping of the fern species in understanding the regional variety of insect-fern interactions that environment may be a key factor.( Robert J. Marquis et.al.
 2024).

-In this communication some observations of fern and insect has been reported to understand whether the fern -interaction could help us to understand their effect on Ferns as well as on the environment .
+In this communication, some observations of fern and insect has been reported to understand whether the fern-interaction could help us to understand their effect on Ferns as well as on the environment .

 MATERIAL AND METHODS-

-During a fern collection tour along the Dehradun district from 2008-2011, the authors on careful observations noticed some larvae are actively feeding on the undersurface of lamina of these ferns and some of the insects were noticed on the upper surface as well as on the undersurface of the leaves.
+During a fern collection tour along the Dehradun district from 2008-2011, the authors on careful observations noticed some larvae are actively feeding on the undersurface of the lamina of these ferns and some of the insects were noticed on the upper surface as well as on the undersurface of the leaves.
 Apart from that study was done consulting the herbarium from BSI, Dehradun and literature survey was also done for further studies such as Stegelmeier, BL.2014, Patra B and Bera S, 2007, Walker, 2010.

 RESULT AND DISCUSSION-